bazybones/robinhood/README.md

-A Robinhood clone for trading and viewing stocks built with React, firebase, Finhub API.
+A Robinhood clone for trading and viewing stocks built with React, firebase, material-ui, Finnhub API, chartjs.